Naseer Ahmad Malhi

 Naseer Ahmad Malhi (15 August 1911 - 12 July 1991) was a Pakistani politician, known for playing a pivotal role in the formation of the Islamic Republic of Pakistan.
-Malhi is recognised as one of the nation's activists of the Pakistan Movement.
+Malhi is recognised as one of the activists of the Pakistan Movement.

-Malhi was a leading member of the Muslim League and was at the forefront of the Pakistan Movement.
-A lifetime member of the Muslim League, he belonged to the gentry of Punjab and served as West Pakistan's first Minister of Education.
+Malhi was a leading member of the All-India Muslim League and was at the forefront of the Pakistan Movement.
+A lifelong member of the Muslim League, he belonged to the gentry of Punjab and served as West Pakistan's first Minister of Education.

 Lord Malhi also led Pakistan's delegation to the United Nations General Assembly in 1955.

 Family background

 Naseer Ahmad Malhi was born as the second son of Chaudhry Ghulam Haider Malhi, in 1911, in the town of Baddomalhi, in Sialkot district into the Malhi clan of the Jutt tribe.
 Malhi's father was the leading land-owning farmer of the district, one of the elites of Punjab, was noted for his philanthropy, and was decorated by the British Governor for his services to the community.
 Malhi's great-grandfather, Chaudhry Ali Gohar Malhi, served as Governor of Punjab during the reign of Maharaja Ranjit Singh who ruled Punjab from 1801 to 1839.